barryclark/jekyll-now/_posts/2020-10-06-srcset-lazy-loading.md

 2. File prep
     - Small, medium and large sample images.
     - Sample Hero section or other page segment that uses a large image on Desktop and smaller on mobile.
-    - Sample blog page with multiple images that you need to scroll to.
+    - Sample blog page with multiple images that you need to scroll through.
 3. `srcset`
     - Read: [Responsive Images: If you’re just changing resolutions, use `srcset`](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/)
     - Watch: [Figuring Out Responsive Images](https://css-tricks.com/video-screencasts/133-figuring-responsive-images/)